BoudjemaDyhia/BoudjemaDyhia/README.md

 # Hello there 👋 I'm Dyhia Boudjema 🌟

-A computer science, full-stack development, and cyber security enthusiast.
+A computer science, full-stack development student and cyber security enthusiast.

 - 💻 I’m constantly working on **projects in development and security**.
 - 🔒 Currently learning **pentesting and advanced cybersecurity techniques**.